-The Florida Supreme Court has agreed to hear yet another appeal related to medical malpractice.
+The Florida Supreme Court has agreed to hear yet another appeal related to medical negligence.
 This case addresses a 2013 law adopted by the Florida legislature that significantly compromises a patient’s right to medical privacy.
-A plaintiff pursuing a medical malpractice case on behalf of her late husband has asked the Supreme Court to declare this law unconstitutional.
+A plaintiff pursuing a medical negligence case on behalf of her late husband has asked the Supreme Court to declare this law unconstitutional.

 Legislature Creates Special Rules to Help Doctors, Burden Patients

 Florida imposes strict requirements on any injured patient who has a medical negligence claim.
 Among other things, Florida law requires 90 days advance notice before the patient can actually file a lawsuit.
 During this 90-day period, the medical provider (and its insurance company) must conduct an internal review to determine their potential liability.
 This pre-suit period also allows the victim and the medical provider to conduct “informal discovery” related to the claim.

 Prior to 2013, this pre-suit discovery took one of three forms: unsworn statements by the parties, requests for documents or things, or physical and mental examinations.
 The 2013 law added a fourth method of discovery: interviews with other health care providers who treated the victim.
 Under this new law, when a patient serves a pre-suit notice on a medical provider, he or she must also authorize the “release of protected health information” to the provider and its insurance company.
 This means the health care provider accused of malpractice has the right to interview the patient’s other doctors “ex parte,” i.e., outside the presence of the patient or her attorney.